rubenvannieuwpoort/posts/introduction-to-the-mandelbrot-set.md

 ## Julia sets

 The Julia set of the map $z \mapsto z^2 + c$ is related to the Mandelbrot set.
-The formal definition of the Julia set is a bit tricky (by this I mean that I don't understand it at the time of writing...).
+The formal definition of the Julia set is a bit tricky (by this I mean that I don’t understand it at the time of writing...).
 For the Mandelbrot set, it can be obtained as the set of complex numbers $z_0$ for which the sequence
 $$z_{n + 1} = z_n^2 + c$$
 is bounded.
 Since the sequence does not only depend on $z_0$, but also on $c$, we can obtain Julia sets for various points.
 The most interesting points lie on the border of the Mandelbrot set.